netsec-ethz/hercules/README.md

 	  The congestion control naturally solves this too, but is fairly slow to adapt.
 	  Maybe a simple window size would work.
 * [ ] Abort of transmission not handled (if one side is stopped, the other side will wait forever).
-* [ ] Jumbo frames; requires increasing FRAME_SIZE (but there are additional limitations, since "XDP doesn't support packets spanning more than one memory page.")
-* [ ] (Huge) Move SCION packet parsing & port dispatching to an XDP program;
-      Allows that SCION traffic can go through while hercules is running & allows running multiple instances of hercules on same NIC.
-* [ ] Use multiple paths; some tricky parts may be "load balancing", splitting the congestion control and applying separate rate limits.
 * [ ] Replace paths used for sending before they expire (for very long transmissions)
 * [ ] Optimisations; check sum computations, file write (would be broken for huge files), ...